 THE PERFECT CHAI

-Loose chai tea is traditionally simmered on the stove.
+Loose leaf tea with masala chai spices is traditionally simmered on the stove.
 A hearty and bold loose leaf black tea or CTC black tea leaves, such as an Assam blend, is typically used because strong black teas complement masala spices and hold up well with milk and sweetener.

-Authentic masala chai spice mix includes cardamom pods, cinnamon sticks, ground cloves, ground ginger, and black peppercorn.
+Authentic masala chai spice mix includes cardamom pods, cinnamon sticks, ground cloves, fresh ginger or ground ginger, and black peppercorn.
 Star anise can also be added, as well as coriander or fennel.
 This Ayurvedic blend of spices contains tons of nutrients and adds to the overall health benefits of chai.

 Discover new chai blends with your own Sips by Box.

 BENEFITS OF CHAI